 Exposure to chloroquine at any stage of pregnancy in the absence of maternal malaria infection would not usually be regarded as an indication for additional fetal monitoring.
 However, other risk factors may be present in individual cases which independently increase the risk of an adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.

-NOTE: Please ensure that the selected antimalarial will provide appropriate prophylaxis for the area of travel.
-Up-to-date advice is available from a number of sources (e.g. BNF, Fit For Travel, NathNAC, TRAVAX).
+Important: Please ensure that the selected antimalarial will provide appropriate prophylaxis for the area of travel.
+Advice is available from a number of sources (e.g. UKHSA, WHO, BNF, Fit For Travel, Travel Health Pro, and TRAVAX).

 For further advice on malaria prevention in pregnancy please refer to the relevant UKTIS document below.